workshopper/adventure/readme.markdown

 `problem.fail` can be a string, a buffer, a stream, or a function that returns a string, a buffer, or a stream.

+# problem variables

+These variables will be automatically replaced any time you use them in any of the problem messages, whether in a string, a buffer, a stream, or a function that returns a string, a buffer, or a stream.

+* `$ADVENTURE_NAME` - the name of the adventure
+* `$ADVENTURE_COMMAND` - the name of the adventure command

 # install